There is a new mobile option in Pennsylvania sports betting.

 With the PointsBet addition, there are 21 sites under 10 casinos available for online casino games and 13 sites for sports wagering in Pennsylvania.

-PennStakes.com can show you its picks for the best online casinos in the state.
+PennStakes.com can show you its picks for the best online casinos in PA.

 “We are excited to be inching closer to officially offering PointsBet’s market-leading products to sports fans and bettors in Pennsylvania in partnership with Penn National Gaming,” said PointsBet USA CEO Johnny Aitken in a news release.
 “With Pennsylvania ranking among the top five sports betting states in the nation, PointsBet is thrilled to be able to soon establish its presence in this lucrative market.